Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/code/testing/readme.md

-Two python files are provided for the unit testing.
+Two python files are provided for unit testing.